Bulk Service Queueing for Transit Resilience under Short Random Service Suspensions: Numerical experiments

 \subsection{Experimental design}

-To test the proposed framework, we use an example bus route adapted from \citet{islam2015model} and \citet{hickman2001analytic}.
-There are 10 stations and the attributes for each station are shown in Table \ref{tab_bus_route}.
-The layout of the bus route is shown in Figure \ref{fig_case_layout}, where we assume the no-incident travel time between two consecutive stations is 5 minutes, the total cycle time without incident is $\Bar{E} = 100$ min, and travel time from the transportation hub to the last station is $T^{(N)} = 50$ minutes.
+We use an example bus route adapted from \citet{islam2015model}.
+Table \ref{tab_bus_route} reports the attributes of its ten stations.
+Figure \ref{fig_case_layout} shows the route layout.
+Travel time without incidents is 5 minutes between consecutive stations, total cycle time is $\overline{E}=100$ minutes, and travel time from the hub to the last station is $T^{(N)}=50$ minutes.